leoxs1/gmmgmr-mlai21/README.md

 # GMM-GMR for robot learning

+This project was done as an assignment for CS/ME 469 ML and AI for Robotics at Northwestern.

+## Overview
 This project implements a Gaussian Mixture Regression (GMM-GMR) to learn an inverse kinematics model of a robot based on a given dataset.
 Prediction results from the model learnt using GMM-GMR will be compared with resutls from the formulated model based on differential drive robot kinematics.
-Details of the model and dataset formulation are given in [this pdf (formulation)](documents/formulation.pdf).
-Details of the algorithm and implementation choices are given in [this pdf (algorithm_gmmgmr)](documents/algorithm_gmmgmr.pdf)
+Details of the model and dataset formulation are given in [this pdf (formulation)](documents/formulation_gmmgmr.pdf).
+Details of the algorithm and implementation choices are given in [this pdf (algorithm)](documents/algorithm_gmmgmr.pdf)

 ## Running the code
 To run the code, do